openlists/ElectrophysiologySoftware/README.md

 ![Language](https://img.shields.io/badge/Language-Python-blue.svg)

-[Neural Ensemble](https://neuralensemble.org/), an initiative for open-source software in neuroscience, includes a set of tools that comprise a platform for managing and analyzing electrophysiology data.
+[Neural Ensemble](https://neuralensemble.org/) is an initiative for open-source software in neuroscience and includes a set of tools for managing and analyzing electrophysiology data.

-Neo: for representing electrophysiology data, and reading neurophysiological file formats.
+`neo` is a tool for representing electrophysiology data, and reading neurophysiological file formats.

 [HomePage](https://neo.readthedocs.io/en/latest/) -
 [Github](https://github.com/NeuralEnsemble/python-neo)

-Elephant: for analyzing electrophysiological data.
+`elephant` is a tool for analyzing electrophysiological data.

 [HomePage](https://neuralensemble.org/elephant/) -
 [Github](https://github.com/NeuralEnsemble/elephant)